aneeshikmat/exam-wizard/README.md

 The main item in quick Access is:

-A) #quick-access-section in div wrapper, and you can update this id from examVarible option.
+A) #quick-access-section in div wrapper.

-B) .question-response-rows this class required in every row in quick access, and data-question is required too, its has an question id.
+B) .question-response-rows this class required in every row in quick access, and data-question is required too, its has an question number.

 C) .question-response-rows-value this class has an value for each question, defualt value when nothing select is "-".